-A member of the family (excluding foster children/adults or live-in attendants), other than the family head or spouse or cohead, who is under 18 years of age or who is a person with disabilities, or a full-time student.
+A member of the family (excluding foster children/adults) other than the family head, spouse, or cohead who is under 18 years of age or who is 18 years of age or over and is a disabled person, or is a full-time student

-16. Describe the two methods for annualizing seasonal income.

-Method 1: Annualize current income and conduct an interim reexam when income changes.
+- 16. Describe the two methods for annualizing seasonal income. - Method 1: Annualize current income and conduct an interim reexam when income changes.